Keyboard shortcuts

 metadata:

-name: radar-agent-alerts
+name: radar-collector-alerts

-namespace: radar-agent
+namespace: radar-collector

 spec: